MinliangLin/mac-live-caption/readme.md

 ./stream -c 0
 ```

-**0** in the last command is the device number of BlackHole.
-It may vary in different device.
-If you are not sure about that, just run `./stream` and see the first lines in the output.
+In the last command, the number **0** is the device ID of BlackHole, which may vary depending on the specific device.
+If you are unsure of the device ID, you can run `./stream` and check the first lines of the output.

 ```
 init: found 5 capture devices: